-Richard Shirreff, who stepped down as NATO’s deputy supreme allied commander Europe in 2014, expressed concerns in his criticism towards the UK government that Russia now not only borders NATO, but that NATO also cuts of the Russians access to the weapons and fleet in Kalingrad.
+Richard Shirreff, who stepped down as NATO’s deputy supreme allied commander Europe in 2014, expressed concerns in his criticism towards the UK government that Russia now not only borders NATO but that NATO also cuts of the Russians access to the weapons and fleet in Kalingrad.
 He warned for war with Russia.
-Jeffrey Tayler before mentioned “If NATO expands to include the Baltic states, it risks acquiring a flash point for tension with Russia that could compromise, if not destroy, the alliance.”
+Jeffrey Tayler before mentioned, “If NATO expands to include the Baltic states, it risks acquiring a flashpoint for tension with Russia that could compromise, if not destroy, the alliance.”

-Despite following the news in the USA and having many conversations with friends around the world, it was only after I arrived in Vilnius and I started having discussing with people here that I felt how close a potential conflict in this region is.
+Despite following the news in the USA and having many conversations with friends around the world, it was only after I arrived in Vilnius and I started having discussions with people here that I felt how close a potential conflict in this region is.
 I’m not a pessimist, and I’ve not started to hamster food and soap or even to build a shelter.
 It’s merely the confrontation with the possibility that struck me.

 War in the art